google/gops/README.md

 ## Diagnostics

-For processes that imports the diagnostics agent, the tool can report additional information such as the current stack trace, Go version, memory stats, etc.
+For processes that contains the diagnostics agent, gops can report additional information such as the current stack trace, Go version, memory stats, etc.

 Diagnostics features are only supported on Unix-like systems for now.
+We are planning to add Windows support in the near future.

 ### stack
 Prints the stack trace for the process identified with the specified PID.